How to Keep Your Dog Safe From Heatstroke This Summer

 When an animal is left outdoors or exercised in hot or humid weather

 You might be surprised how many pets have developed heatstroke while out for a routine walk.
-One risk factor is short legs.
-Dogs with short legs are closer to the pavement, which radiates additional heat, contributing to the development of heat exhaustion or stroke.
-It is important that dogs have adequate shade when outdoors.
+Short legs are one risk factor; pups with short legs are closer to the pavement, with radiates heat, contributing to the development of heat exhaustion or stroke.
+When outdoors, dogs should always be provided with adequate shade.

 Other factors that increase the risk of heatstroke